Montpelier Lease Extension - Free Consultation

 A Montpelier leasehold property depreciates with the years remaining on the lease.

-Banks and building societies are distinct in their lending criteria.
-Some set the bar at 75 years left on the lease; others may be content with anything with more than seventy years.
-With less than sixty years, it may be difficult to get a mortgage at all.
+Banks and building societies vary in their lending criteria.
+Some draw the line at 75 years outstanding on the lease; others may be content with anything over 70 years.
+Below sixty years, it may be challenging to obtain a mortgage at all.

 Lender Requirement